mcicoria/gnip-historical/README.md

 ###rejectJob

-Accept a job and begin processing and takes a job object or any object that contains a `jobUrl` parameter.
+Reject a job.
+This takes a job object or any object that contains a `jobUrl` parameter.

 See Accept/Reject a Historical Job: http://support.gnip.com/customer/portal/articles/745587-historical-powertrack-api-methods